landinfotech/mycivitas/docs/src/developer/documentation/overview.md

 We use mkdocs because it has some great and useful features.
 Most especially:

 * The code and the documentation are versioned together.
 This means that for whatever version of the code we have in our production release, we can be sure the documentation matches that release.
 We can also look back at changes over time through the version history when needed.
-* It can render beautiful static (not needing a backend server) web sites with great features like search, styling, intuitive navigation etc.
+* It can render beautiful static (not needing a backend server) websites with great features like search, styling, intuitive navigation etc.
 * It can optionally render PDF documents from the same source markdown.
 * An ecosystem of plugins and themes makes mkdocs really flexible and extensible.